 Only the school owner or a legal representative with decisional authority over the business can apply for RYS status.

-The Director of Training MUST be an ERYT (Experienced Registered Yoga Teacher) active Member of Yoga Alliance Australia.
-If is not registered, before filing for school registration MUST apply for registration or convert registration/membership to Yoga Alliance Australia from a similar recognised yoga organisation.
+The Director of Training MUST be a ERYT (Experienced Registered Yoga Teacher) member of Yoga Alliance International/ Australia.
+If is not registered, before filing for RYS status, MUST apply for registration or convert registration/membership to Yoga Alliance International from a similar recognised yoga organisation.

 As a rule 90% of the Teacher Training total hours MUST be contact hours.

-The Director of Training MUST teach a minimum of 80% contact hours of the course and mentorship programs (if applicable).
+The Director of Training MUST teach a minimum of 80% contact hours of the whole course.

-No distance learning practicum components and/or demo classes are recognised for accreditation.
+No distance learning practicum components and/or demo classes are recognised for RYS accreditation.

-Some theory components (non-contact hours) can be delivered online or correspondence format).
+Some of the theory components (non-contact hours) can be delivered online/correspondence format.

 Note: Programs that contains medical references in the title e.g.: Yoga and Health Science, Health Yoga Medicine, Yoga for Medicine or similar terminologies that may confuses or mislead yoga students and the public into thinking that the programme may provide the cure to health conditions through yoga, will not be accepted for the purpose of registration.
 In spite of the many researchers and studies on the many benefits of yoga by the Medical Establishment worldwide, there still are many controversies concerning Yoga as a medical treatment.

-All applicants MUST provide copy of business/sole trader /sole proprietor certificate of registration issued by the government of the country of residence. *Without this document, applications will be declined.
+All applicants MUST provide copy of business/sole trader/sole proprietor certificate of registration issued by the government of the country of residence. *Without this document applications are rejected.

-School owner/s Statutory Declaration and or Certificate of Trademark ownership.
-The trademark owner can be an individual, business organisation, or any legal entity.
+School owner/s MUST provide a Certificate of Training Programs Trademark ownership and/or a Statutory Declaration stating ownership rights.
+The trademark owner can be an individual, business organisation, or any legal entity representative of the school.

-Director/s of Training's (ERYT) Yoga Alliance Australia’s registry number.
+Director/s of Training's (ERYT) Yoga Alliance International Australia’s registry ID.* Only ERYT/Senior teacher can be the Director YTT.

 Style of Yoga taught.